Sun Yat-sen University Cancer Center

 Sun Yat-sen University Cancer Center (中山大学肿瘤防治中心; (Zhōngshān Dàxué Zhǒngliú Fángzhì Zhōngxīn)), abbreviated as SYSUCC, is a public hospital in Guangzhou, China.
 It is affiliated with Sun Yat-sen University.

 The hospital was founded in March 1964.
 It is a Level III Class A hospital (the highest rank in China) and the largest integrated cancer center in southern China for care, research, education and prevention.

 SYSUCC is ranked among the top three cancer center's in China, and is one of the best in Asia.
-The current President of the center is Prof. Xu Rui-Hua.
+The current President of the center is Dr. Xu Ruihua.

 SYSUCC is a member of the Union for International Cancer Control (UICC).

 History

 The predecessor of SYSUCC was the Tumor Hospital in South China.
 The founders were Professor Hsieh Chih Kuang (谢志光), a pioneer of clinical radiology and the founding father of radiation oncology in China, and Professor Liang Boqiang (梁伯强), the originator of modern pathology in China.
 In 1948, Hsieh Chih Kuang (Medical Doctor from University of Connecticut 1922) was recruited from PUMC (Peking Union Medical College), where he was a professor and head of the radiology department since 1928, to chair the radiology department at Lingang University.
 Since the early 1950s and with the help of Ke Lin, the Dean of the Zhongshan Medical School, they later established the Tumor Hospital in South China.
 The hospital opened its doors in March 1964 under the leadership of Hsieh Chih Kuang.
 A few days later a Cancer Institute was opened under the leadership of Liang Boqiang.

 In 1966, the name of the hospital was changed to the Affiliated Cancer Hospital of Sun Yat-sen Medical College.
 The name was later changed again in 1985, to the Affiliated Cancer Hospital of Sun Yat-sen Medical University.
 Twenty-three years after both their respective establishments, in 1987, the Cancer Hospital and the Cancer Institute merged under the name Sun Yat-sen Medical University Cancer Center.
-The name was simplified in 2001 to: Sun Yat-sen University Cancer Center.
+The name was simplified in 2001 to Sun Yat-sen University Cancer Center.